J-Charles7/HackAdemy/Vuln/XSS/items/waf_counter_measures.md

 * Metadata/Error Leakages
 * GeoIP Country Blocking

-[Here](https://coreruleset.org/) is the offcial web site of the OWASP CRS.
+[Here](https://coreruleset.org/) are the offcial web site of the OWASP CRS and the [Github repository](https://github.com/SpiderLabs/owasp-modsecurity-crs).